JohnLunnon-cyber/Threat-Hunt-Unauthorized-Chrome-Extension-Usage-on-VM-/README.md

 **Process Command Line:** `"chrome.exe" --from-installer` **Initiating Process Account Name:** lucky-man

-**Analysis:** The timestamp indicates that the initial opening and likely first use of the Chrome browser for browsing occurred immediately after installation.
-### 4. Unauthorized Chrome Extension Downloads:

 The following Chrome extension files (`.crx`) were downloaded to the target device: